TotalMilk90/gorgon/gorgon/readme-TGE.txt

 ==============
 Future Content
 ==============
--Danika, a new joinable Demarchess of Mask NPC.
--Demarch/ess of Mask, a new cleric kit.
+-Danika, a Demarchess of Mask, joinable NPC -Demarch/ess of Mask, a new cleric kit
--Quests following the conclusion of the mod's story.
+-Quests following the conclusion of the mod's story -Quests from the smaller guild sections(smugglers, gamesmen, and courtesans) -Encounters involving Beregost's citizens
--A few new items and possibly upgrades.
+-A few new items and possibly upgrades

 ================
 Acknowledgements